-Clinton, Jones, Walker, Wall, Williamson
+Clinton, Ograk, Walker, Wall, Williamson

 The Bachelor of Business Administration degree in Management is offered for students seeking management careers in business, government, and non-profit organizations.
-Students must complete Management 305, 307, 309, 402, 414, Entrepreneurship 433; six hours of management electives and six hours of marketing electives for a major in management.
-Students must see their advisor each semester.
+Students must complete Management 305, 307, 309, 402, 414; Entrepreneurship 433; six hours of management electives and six hours of marketing electives for a major in management.